St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 What to Pack for Mid-March Dublin

 Dublin in mid-March averages high 40s to low 50s during the day, dropping to high 30s overnight.
 Wet roughly half the time.
-Wind is constant.
+The wind off the Liffey is constant.
 Pack for cold, wet, and unpredictable.

 Where to Stay in Dublin for the Festival

-Hotels DOUBLE in price for the St. Patrick's Festival weekend.
-Book by January for the festival weekend.
+Hotels DOUBLE in price for festival weekend.
+Book by January.

 Best family-friendly bases:

-• Temple Bar adjacent (but NOT in Temple Bar itself) - hotels on the south side of the river near Wellington Quay or Eustace Street put you 5 minutes from the parade route, the Family Village, and most attractions.
+- South side near Wellington Quay or Eustace Street - puts you 5 minutes from the parade route, the Family Village, and most attractions.

-• Avoid: hotels in Temple Bar itself.
-The pub noise on parade day runs until 3 AM.
+- Avoid: hotels in Temple Bar itself.
+The pub noise on parade night runs until 3 AM.
+Vivi's husband stayed there once and Vivi has not let him forget it.

 Apartment rentals are widely available and often a better family option than hotels.
 Cliff Townhouse Dublin Apartments and the Sandyford area have well-rated 2-bedroom options.